 Chattahoochee Cougar Classic

-High School students grades nine through twelve are eligible to compete in the Cougar Classic Debate Tournament representing the high school that they attend.
+Students are eligible to compete in the Cougar Classic Debate Tournament representing the school that they attend.
 Hybrid teams will be allowed to compete but will not be eligible for participation in elimination rounds.
 All students competing must be accompanied by a school-approved adult chaperone.
 No independent entries or teams unaffiliated with the school that they attend will be allowed to compete.

 Currently there is no limit on the amount of teams that you may enter in the three policy divisions; however, we reserve the right to limit entries as necessary.
 The only limit is on the number of classrooms available – please register early to ensure that we have space for your teams.
 Double entries are not permitted.